-I am pleased to present to you the City of Springfield's Multi-Year Financial Plan ("MYFP") for Fiscal Years 2021-2024.
+I am pleased to present to you the City of Springfield's Multi-Year Financial Plan ("MYFP") for Fiscal Years 2022-2025.
 In compliance with City ordinance, the MYFP is meant to highlight projected revenue and expenditures for the next four years, using conservative assumptions.
 This plan serves as a vital tool that allows the City to see the long-term impact of its financial decisions and avoid future fiscal stress.

-As the City's Chief Administrative and Financial Officer, it is critical that we make strategic and appropriate budgetary decisions that provide core services to our residents while maintaining continued fiscal sustainability.
-I am proud of the fact that through strategic planning, the City has successfully balanced the budget each year since the disbandment of the Financial Control Board in 2009, and notably, for the past five years, without the use of any stabilization reserves.
-Currently, our reserves equal \$49.8M with a goal to grow this number by transferring free cash to reserves each fiscal year.
+As the City's Chief Administrative and Financial Officer, it is critical for me that we make strategic and appropriate budgetary decisions that provide core services to our residents while maintaining continued fiscal sustainability.
+I am proud that through strategic planning, the City has successfully balanced the budget each year since the disbandment of the Financial Control Board in 2009, and notably, for the past six years, without the use of any stabilization reserves.
+Currently, our reserves equal \$43.5M with a goal to grow this number by transferring free cash to reserves each fiscal year.

 We continue to manage both our revenue and expense budgets to generate free cash.
-This is highlighted by the fact that we ended FY19 with a \$3.1M surplus.
-Furthermore, we continue to maintain the discipline that is essential to the City's overall fiscal health, which has prompted Standard and Poor's to maintain our AA- bond rating and encouraged Moody's to reaffirm our A2 rating.
+This is highlighted by the fact that we ended FY20 with a \$7.3M surplus.
+Furthermore, we continue to maintain the discipline that is essential to the City's overall fiscal health, which has prompted Standard and Poor's to maintain our AA- bond rating, with an negative outlook, which has changed due to the result of the FY20 COVID-19 pandemic, and encouraged Moody's to reaffirm our A2 rating.